Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Implementation Details

-The deep encoder for KAA in Eq. (\ref{eq:Swin-B}) was initialized by loading the weights pretrained on ImageNet-22k \cite{imagenet}.
-The projectors in Eq. (\ref{eq:projector}) and the classifiers in Eq. (\ref{eq:classifier}) were initialized using the default Xavier initialization method \cite{Xavier}.
-Then, learnable model parameters were progressively optimized using the method delineated in Algorithm \ref{alg:KAAN}.

-The learning rate for KAA implementation was adjusted in a two-phase approach.
-It began with a 10-epoch warm-up, where the learning rate linearly increased from an initial value of 1e-6 to 5e-4.
-Following this, the learning rate decayed to a final value of 1e-5 using a cosine schedule.
-Upon convergence at the end of all training epochs, the model from the final epoch was chosen as the ultimate model.
+The deep encoder for KAA in Eq. (\ref{eq:Swin-B}) was initialized with the weights pretrained on ImageNet-22k \cite{imagenet}.
+The projectors in Eq. (\ref{eq:projector}) and the classifiers in Eq. (\ref{eq:classifier}) were initialized using the default Xavier initialization method.
+Then, learnable parameters were progressively optimized using the method delineated in Algorithm \ref{alg:KAAN}.
+The learning rate for KAA implementation was adjusted in two phases.
+The first phase is a 10-epoch warm-up, where the learning rate linearly increased from an initial value of 1e-6 to 5e-4.
+In the second phase, the learning rate decayed to a final value of 1e-5 using a cosine schedule.
+Upon convergence at the end of all training epochs, the model from the final epoch is the foundation model.